Cross Channel Advertising

 A good cross channel marketing definition, also known as cross channel retailing, is to effectively serve an advertising message to potential consumers through various channels to make the same end goal.
 That goal is to engage and convince consumers to purchase the advertisers product or service.
 This can be a struggle for an advertiser to accomplish, so many will actually partner with agencies to successfully do the work for them.

 Consider these cross channel marketing facts: Over 90 percent of people use more than one device during a typical day.
-The average consumer is exposed to an advertisers product on several channels and devices before they convert.
-For example, a consumer may see a product ad on a Connected TV screen, and later be served a banner ad of the same brand on a News website that ultimately drives them to the advertisers site and convert.
-Consumers behaviors are then tracked and analyzed to determine the best strategies of targeting their audiences.
+The average consumer is exposed to an advertiser’s product on several channels and devices before they convert.
+For example, a consumer may see a product ad on a Connected TV screen and later be served a banner ad of the same brand on a News website that ultimately drives them to the advertisers’ site and convert.
+Consumer behaviors are then tracked and analyzed to determine the best strategies for targeting their audiences.

 What Are Marketing Platforms?

 A marketing platform supports an advertiser in dealing with all today’s marketing channels.
 In the multi-channel world, an effective ad campaign might include display ads on web pages, video ads embedded in streaming content or targeted ads on social platforms.

 Furthermore, most digital ads today are not sold directly from advertising media to marketers.
 Instead, they’re traded through programmatic advertising.
 Advertisers enter their requirements, such as ad frequency and audience demographics, into a Demand Side Platform (DSP) that manages bidding on Supply Side Platform (SSP) ad slots on the advertisers behalf.
 An AI routine programmatically fills the ad slots to be served to audiences, then collects the analytics behind how the user reacted, or behaved.